Resident Assistant Job Description

 - Maintain significant personal contact with all residents in their living area by visiting each room/apartment regularly.

-- Arrive early for training and administrative duties relative to semester opening and check-ins/Remain late each semester to assist with completion of all administrative tasks related to closings and check-out procedures.
-Extra time, effort, and commitment is required during openings/closings, vacations/breaks and other peak times. *Supervisors will inform you in advance of report dates for these trainings.
+- Arrive early for training and administrative duties relative to semester opening and check-ins and remain late each semester to assist with completion of all administrative tasks related to closings and check-out procedures.
+Extra time, effort, and commitment is required during openings/closings, vacations/breaks and other peak times.

 - Attend all required and scheduled staff meetings, training sessions, retreats and in-services.